Yousuf-M03/cryptography/README.md

 # Cryptography
 This repository contains my (s244871) code for the (62712) Cryptography program.
-The program implements Caesar and Vigenère ciphers with encryption and decryption capabilities via a command-line interface.
+The program implements Caesar and Vigenère ciphers with encryption and decryption capabilities.
 Below is the flowchart showing the program's process:

 ![Flowchart of Cryptography program](crypto_flowchart.png)